-Emergency services from non-network providers will be covered benefits.
-To be eligible for coverage from non-network providers, services must be due to an emergency, as defined in Definitions.
+Emergency services from non-network providers will be covered at the Tier 1 - Preferred benefit level.
+To be eligible for coverage from non-network providers, services must be due to an emergency.

 You must notify Medica of emergency inpatient services as soon as reasonably possible after receiving inpatient services.
 Call Member Services at the number on the back of your Medica ID card.